KaliLab/optimizer/doc/install.rst

     apt-get install python-wxgtk2.8 python-wxtools wx2.8-i18n

-This command might not work if your OS has an earlier version in the standard software repository.If so, please follow the instructions at:
+This command might not work if your OS has an earlier version in the standard software repository.
+If so, please follow the instructions at:

     http://wiki.wxpython.org/InstallingOnUbuntuOrDebian